top of page

 Situations Requiring Probate

-• With a Valid Will: When a person dies with a valid will, probate is generally needed to authenticate the will, appoint an executor, and oversee the distribution of the estate assets.
+• With a Valid Will: When a person dies with a valid will, probate is generally needed to authenticate the will.

 • Without a Will (Intestate): If a person dies without a will, probate is required to appoint an administrator and distribute the estate according to Texas intestate succession laws.